codilime/veles/CONTRIBUTING.md

   * Keep your commits atomic (one feature per commit).
   * Add descriptive commit messages.
 One-liners are fine for small, obvious changes, but bigger changes should have longer commit messages.
-  * Make sure email in your commits metadata is linked with your GitHub account.
+  * Make sure the email in your commits metadata is linked with your GitHub account.
   * Use `format` build target (for Linux run `make format`) relatively often to avoid huge "Style fix" commits.